c-sanders/Quaternion/README.md

-If we have a number line which we label x, then the complex plane which is associated with this number line can be thought of as an extension to the numbers which reside on this number line, in order to compensate for their shortcomings which we just discussed.
+If we have a number line which we label x, then the complex plane which is associated with this number line can be thought of as an extension to the numbers which reside on this number line.
+That is, the expansion of this number line into a plane comes about as a natural number expands into complex numbers.

 But what would happen, if instead of a number line x, we had a 3-dimensional Euclidean space which was comprised of three mutually orthogonal axes labelled